Updated: 7 minute read

 Bluevine Logo - Banking Alternatives

-You might know Bluevine more as a lender than a banking platform, as it’s known for business loans and lines of credit.
-But they’ve made the foray into business banking with a free checking account that can generate an estimated 2.0% APY on balances up to $100,000.
+You might know Bluevine more as a lender than a banking platform, as it's known for business loans and lines of credit.
+But it has made the foray into business banking with a checking account that can generate an estimated 1.3% APY on balances up to $250,000.

-To generate interest on your account, you need to meet criteria around transaction volume.
-To be eligible, you must process at least $2,500 in customer payments per month and at least $500 in purchases using Bluevine’s business debit card.
-Interest may be appealing to some, however, depending on the nature and size of your business these requirements may be tough to consistently meet.
+To generate interest, you need to meet an activity requirement.
+To be eligible, you must process at least $2,500 in customer payments per month or spend at least $500 per month using Bluevine's business debit card.
+Interest may appeal to some, but depending on the nature and size of your business, these requirements can be tough to meet consistently.

-Blueinve’s checking account comes with no monthly fees, but it does have transaction fees that can add up over time — for example fees for out-of-network ATM usage and cash deposits.
+Bluevine's checking account has no monthly fee, but it does have transaction fees that can add up over time—for example, out-of-network ATM usage and cash deposits.
 Depending on how you use your account, you might end up paying more in fees than the interest you generate.
+Bluevine also offers a Premier tier at $95/month that raises the rate to 3.0% APY on balances up to $3M.

 Features:

-• Free business checking account with no minimum balance
+• Business checking account with no minimum balance

 • 5 free sub-accounts